A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Introduction

 \subsection{Our Contributions}

 In this paper, we make the following contributions.
-First, we propose, to the best of our knowledge, the first systematic framework that aims to enhance the robustness of malware classifiers against adversarial evasion attacks.
-The framework is designed under the guidance of a set of principles, some of which are known but scattered in the literature (e.g., using an ensemble of classifiers), but others are explicitly proposed for the first time, such as the following.
-We propose using the capability of the optimal white-box attack to bound the capability of any $\ell_p~(p \geq 1)$ norm based gray-box attack from above, and propose using semantics-preserving representation learning for malware classification and detection.
+First, we propose, to the best of our knowledge, the first systematic defense framework to enhance the robustness of Deep Neural Network (DNN)-based malware classifiers against adversarial evasion attacks.
+The framework is designed under the guidance of a set of principles, some of which are known but scattered in the literature (e.g., using an ensemble of classifiers and {\em minmax} adversarial training), but others are introduced in this paper for the first time, such as the following.
+We propose (i) using white-box attack, where the attacker knows everything about the defense, to bound the capability of grey-box attacks with respect to the $\ell_p~(p \geq 1)$ norm, where the attacker knows something about the defense; (ii) using adversarial regularization (i.e., adversarial training with small perturbations) when the manipulation set is not available to the defender; (iii) leveraging semantics-preserving representations (realized by Denoising Auto-Encoder or DAE for shorthand).